How To Setup Grafana On Kubernetes

 Pass: admin

-Setting up a dashboard from a template is pretty easy.
-Follow the steps given below to setup a dashboard to monitor kubernetes deployments.
+Follow the steps given below to set up a Grafana dashboard to monitor kubernetes deployments.

 Step 1: Get the template ID from grafana public template. as shown below.

-Step 4: Grafana will automatically fetch the template from Grafana website.
+Step 4: Grafana will automatically fetch the template from the Grafana website.
 You can change the values as shown in the image below and click import.

 You should see the dashboard immediately.